How Strong Is Your Tagging Game?

 In Companies and Contacts

 Tags can be applied to companies and contacts in the feedback section to help you locate customers.
 Maybe you want to look at feedback from companies or customers tagged as enterprise, or from a specific industry like healthcare, automotive or fintech?
-If you’re taking advantage of our Advanced, Performance, or Enterprise plans, you can combine your tags with company attributes such as the value, size or location to further segment your feedback.
+You can combine your tags with company attributes such as the value, size or location to further segment your feedback.

 Not using ProdPad?
 Book a free demo to see for yourself.